ramlaxman/Python-programming-exercises/100+ Python challenging programming exercises.md

 2.10

 Question:
 Define a function which can generate a list where the values are square of numbers between 1 and 20 (both included).
-Then the function needs to print the first 5 elements in the list.
+Then the function needs to print (the first 5 elements in the list.

-Hints:

-Use ** operator to get power of a number.
-Use range() for loops.
-Use list.append() to add values into a list.
-Use [n1:n2] to slice a list

-Solution
-def printList():
-	li=list()
-	for i in range(1,21):
-		li.append(i**2)
-	print li[:5]

-printList()

-#----------------------------------------#
-2.10

-Question:
-Define a function which can generate a list where the values are square of numbers between 1 and 20 (both included).
-Then the function needs to print the last 5 elements in the list.

 Hints: